status-im/handbook.status.im/src/finance/expense-reimbursements.md

 ![expensify-expenses-expenses](/src/images/expensify-expenses-expenses.png)

-> ⚠️ You **must always** need to **submit a receipt with each expense** you log.
-Make sure to take photos or keep digital receipts handy - missing receipts might result in your reimbursements not being approved.
+> ⚠️ You **always need to submit a receipt with each expense you log.** Make sure to take photos or keep digital receipts handy - missing receipts might result in your reimbursements not being approved.
 We understand that in some rare cases, this is not possible.
 When not possible, please provide as much info as possible and why no receipt is possible.

 ### Submitting an expense report for approval